California Home Page Hero Image

 Wildcard Exemption (system 703)

-If you use System 703, you get a wildcard that can be applied to anything: $1,950 plus any unused homestead, totaling about $36,750 if you don’t take the 703 homestead (figure updated April 2025).
+If you use System 703, you get a wildcard that can be applied to anything: $1,950 plus any unused 703 homestead amount—up to $38,700 if you don’t take the 703 homestead (figures effective April 1, 2025).
 Choosing between 703 and 704 is strategic—703 favors those without large home equity; 704 favors homeowners with equity.
 Get legal advice before selecting.

 Who Qualifies for Bankruptcy in California?